 The vehicle needs service more often when used to tow trailers.
-See Maintenance Schedule ⇒ 329.
-It is especially important to check the engine oil, axle lubricant, belts, cooling system, and brake system before and during each trip.
+See Maintenance Schedule \Rightarrow 323.
+It is especially important to check the automatic transmission fluid, engine oil, axle lubricant, belts, cooling system, and brake system before and during each trip.